awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/evaluate-your-own-model.md

 You have two options to batch evaluate your own model

-- Batch evaluate your own mol2 file with out code changes
+- Batch evaluate your own mol2 file without code changes
 - Fully customize evaluation code

-## Batch evaluate your own mol2 file with out code changes
+## Batch evaluate your own mol2 file without code changes

 If you have your own mol2 file, you want to batch evaluate it, you can follow below steps: